-We strongly recommend that you check and ensure that you meet the minimum systems requirements outlined below, and understand the server rquirements.
-We also created a video that follows along with the installation instructions for those who may benefit from additional guidance.
-If you are already familiar with this process, then skip ahead to Getting Started.
+We strongly recommend that you check and ensure that you meet the minimum systems requirements outlined below, and understand the server requirements.
+If you are already familiar with the Installation process, you can skip ahead to Getting Started.

 Please Note: As you continue to use the Indeni server memory on the volume will start to increase, so it is best to monitor memory usage as you go.
 If you run a virtualized Indeni environment and max out your system resources, you may encounter severe performance issues.